 B.S.
 Theater Performance

-Published: August 1, 2016: BRANDON's LATEST RECORDING Gurrelieder WINS GRAMOPHONE AWARD
+Published: August 1, 2016 BRANDON's RECORDING Gurrelieder WINS GRAMOPHONE AWARD

 Markus Stenz conducts the Gürzenich Orchestra